Did you know that March is National Nutrition Month?

 The emergence of eating disorder treatment facilities is still a relatively new development.
 As the scientific understanding of eating disorders continues to evolve, we should expect to see the treatment evolve with it.

-However, the optimal treatment we discussed has proven to be very effective and compassionate care for eating disorders.
+However, the optimal treatment we discussed has proven to be very effective care for eating disorder patients.

 In fact, we have seen it first hand.